 Infusion services are provided by experienced nurse clinicians who specialize in intravenous treatments and vascular access nursing.
 These nurses are highly skilled in providing infusion therapy and monitoring patients during their treatment.

-Staff members are committed to creating the best care experience for patients.
-In addition to facilitating IV treatments, they teach patients how to care for themselves during therapy so they can be active participants in their health care.
+Staff members are committed to creating the best care experience for you.
+In addition to facilitating IV treatments, they teach you how to care for yourself during therapy so you can be an active participant in your health care.

-- Assessment and evaluations of patient health status for referring physicians
+- Assessment and evaluations of your health status for referring physicians

 - Educational and instructional materials